LexiKnight/LexiKnight/README.md

 ### Hello, my name is Lexi Knight.
-I am a forth year student at the Univeristy of Toronto.
+I am a fifth year student at the Univeristy of Toronto pursuing a major in Human Biology as well as minors in Statistics and Immunology.
+Additionally I am completing a certificate in business fundamentals.
 In the summers I work at a Cancer Clinic as a unit clerk.

 <!--
 **LexiKnight/LexiKnight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.